chengit77/Comparative-genomics/selection-analysis/README.md

 python3 convert_BUSCO_to_NCBI.py --id_file busco.txt --species "Callithrix jacchus" --outfile gene_ids.txt
 ```

 Note: the species name has to be in quotes.
-And it needs to be run in an enviroment with pandas.
+And it needs to be run in an environment with pandas.

 If there are several issues with finding the information you want, for example: (1) gene ids are missing from OrthoDB v10.1 for some marmoset orthologs, (2) some marmoset gene ids have been updated in the NCBI Gene database to new numbers, (3) not all marmoset orthologs have an ENSEMBL id, and (4) some marmoset orthologs are not annotated at all.